Jadsnparadise/Front-end-Improviment/README.md

 # Front-End-Improviment

 # About
-Hi, I'm Learning HTML CSS JS and git/github from 0.
+Hi, I'm Learning HTML, CSS, JS, and git/github from 0.

 # Objective
 Here is where i gonna put the projects i'll be making, to see how i get better with time.